 I owe my personal growth to “Sahabat.”
 It changed me from a reclusive to a sociable person, allowed me to develop empathy towards people different from me, and made me more confident!
 The current me has made an impact on my team as the motivator inciting friendly competitiveness: skills plus bonds equal teamwork plus wins.
 I’m confident that I can also contribute to the University of California and make an impact as I‘m driven to build awareness of diverse cultural backgrounds, embrace every shy, self-conscious person I meet, and encourage them to step outside of their comfort zone and explore.

+Hi!
+So I see you’re trying to include the diversity part and the realization of an idea together, but keep in mind this is a 250 word essay.
+Unless the realization had something to do with diversity in backgrounds, I don’t suggest you include the third paragraph.

+Also, I’m still confused with your “exposed to a new idea part.”
+If I’m correct, you’re talking about how you used to focus on self-improvement but suddenly thought of teamwork (by making friends)?
+It’s an idea, but the way it’s mentioned above doesn’t seem to flow well.
+How did you suddenly thought of teamwork?
+Why didn’t anyone else realize it?
+If you started to put more effort into knowing them, did the others put effort too?

+A great way to show your achievement is to provide names or numbers.
+How did you improve?
+We went from losing in preliminaries to becoming a finalist?
+Or we got top 3 in the entire city?
+How big is the basketball club?
+How is this experience relevant as a soft skill for entering college?
+Also biggest problem- I see you mentioned the wrong school.
+Take care not to let it happen again.